 visitors with a large number of community events taking place throughout

-A very small market is held every Friday in the main street
+A very small market is held every Friday in the main street with an excellent fruit and veg selection and fresh fish stall.

 Eating and drinking